-- Other signs are provided on the approaches to the bus gates indicating a route that drivers can take to avoid the enforcement cameras.
+- Other signs are provided on the approaches to the bus gates.
+These indicate a route that drivers can take to avoid the enforcement cameras.

-There are a number of alternative routes to get you around the town centre without having to go through a bus gate.
-Our map shows where the bus gates are and some suggested routes.
+There are a number of alternative routes around the town centre where you don't have to go through a bus gate.
+This map shows where the bus gates are, and some suggested routes:

 Town centre improvements

 The West Yorkshire Combined Authority has provided funding for transport infrastructure improvements across our region.
-This means cities and major towns across West Yorkshire, including Kirklees, are (and have) implemented a number of traffic schemes incorporating improvements to footways, cycle facilities and bus priority initiatives.
+Cities and major towns across West Yorkshire, including in Kirklees, are carrying out traffic schemes.
+These include improvements to paths, benefits for cyclists and bus priority schemes.

-Kirklees Council are also making improvements to Huddersfield town centre, following feedback from consultation with town centre users.
+Kirklees Council are also making improvements to Huddersfield town centre, following feedback from town centre users.